neoedmund/simplebench/README.md

 test single, 4/8/16 threads performance. benchmark depends on CPU speed and memory r/w speed.

+## versions
+I wanted to keep benchmark value same across versions: but ver3.2 score on same set is about 10% batter than ver3.1

 ## usage
 run in commmand line(need recent JRE or JDK):